CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

 ## Persistent volumes

-Storage that persists over a pod's lifetime is needed.
-This is what **persistent volumes** are for.
+**Persistent volumes** are storage which persist during & after pod's lifetime.

-Persistent volumes are stored in a backing storage such as Ceph, NFS or GlusterFS.
+Persistent volumes in Rahti are stored in a resilient storage such as CEPH, NFS or GlusterFS.
 They are claimed by a pod using a **PersistentVolumeClaim**.
 When a new claim is made, this can mean that either an existing volume is claimed or a new one is created dynamically and given to the pod to use.

-There are two storage classes available:
+There are two storage classes available in Rahti:

  * *glusterfs-storage*.
 This kind of volume supports "Read Write Many" (RWX) storage, this means multiple nodes can mount it in read-write mode.
 This is the default class.
  * *standard-rwo*.
 This kind supports two modes: "Read Write Once" (RWO), meaning that one node can mount in read-write mode.
 And "Read Only Many" (ROX), multiple nodes can mount in read-only mode.